robch/book-of-ai/docs/sk-chat/sk-chat-streaming-with-functions-cs/sample-overview.md

     var response = _chatCompletionService.GetStreamingChatMessageContentsAsync(_history, settings, _kernel);
 ```

-**STEP 4**: For each non-empty update, accumulate the assistant's response and invoke the callback for the update:
+**STEP 4**: For each non-empty update, accumulate the assistant's response and invoke the callback for the update.

 ``` csharp title="SemanticKernelChatCompletionsFunctionsStreamingClass.cs"
     await foreach (var content in response)